-The purpose of the Catalyst Grant program is to increase research collaborations between faculty and staff in the College of Education departments and those located at the Friday Institute.
+The purpose of the Catalyst Grant program is to increase research collaborations among faculty and staff in the College of Education departments and those located at the Friday Institute.
 A primary objective of this program is to “seed” collaborative research that will lead to further research and support from external granting agencies.

 2019-2020 Grant Winners